Skip to main navigation Skip to main content

 GIVIT's Christina and Temiah with Premier David Crisafulli.
 The Queensland Government donated $500,000 towards flood recovery.

-goods and services provided to people in need
+Goods donated to people in need

 GIVIT QLD Manager Nick with Hinchinbrook Shire Council Deputy Mayor Councillor Mary Brown and council Community Recovery Officer Jane.